 Charlotte also does ghostwriting and will cheerfully write your book for you.
 She has written over a dozen books for clients ranging from doctors to small business owners and topics veering from Voodoo to the value of filtered water.
 Her work-for-hire book projects include The Complete Guide to Writing Successful Fundraising Letters, Beautiful America's Oregon, Beautiful America's Oregon Coast, and Beautiful America's Wyoming.
 She has also written numerous articles and has a long list of credits in magazines and publications.
 These include Vogue Knitting, Interweave Knits, The Oregonian, The Trunk, Santa Fe Writer's Project, Somerset Studios, Pology, Rose Arts, Stepping Out Magazine, and more.
 She holds an MFA in Creative Writing from Spalding University in Louisville, Kentucky.

-Charlotte's novel, Emma Jean's Bad Behavior, will be published by Vagabondage Press in Feburary of 2013.
+Charlotte's novel, Emma Jean's Bad Behavior, was published by Vagabondage Press in Feburary of 2013.
 For more information on Charlotte, please visit her website.

 Both Debbie and Charlotte live and write in Portland, Oregon.